openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/NetworkKit/cj-apis-net-connection.md

 public var netId: Int32
 ```

 **Description:** Network ID.
-A value of 0 indicates no default network; other values must be ≥100.
+A value of 0 indicates no default network, while other values must be ≥100.

 **Type:** Int32